miracelplus/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "Undergraduate in Automation" institution = "Tsinghua University" year = 2015
+  course = "BS in Automation"
+  institution = "Tsinghua University" year = 2015